x-team/resource-dashboard-server/README.md

 ### Adding initial user

-In order to do that, make sure that you are running MongoDB and it's deamon in attached (`$ mongod`).
+First make sure that you are running MongoDB and its daemon is attached (`$ mongod`).

 ```
 $ mongo